Three questions run through experienced hiring managers minds during interviews:

 - Will You Be Fun To Have Around?
 Are You Likable?

-Other times Can You Do The Job is an evaluation of your education, experience and expertise.
+Can You Do The Job is usually an evaluation of your

-Knowing which is operating in your interview helps define how to pitch your performance.
+Knowing which is applicable helps define how to pitch your performance, abilities and expertise most effectively.

-Will You Do The Job is an assessment of your motivation, ambition, dedication to excellence and your personal drive to succeed.
-This is where the over qualified are often dismissed as being not truly interested or challenged by the job.
+Will You Do The Job is an assessment of your motivation, ambition, dedication to excellence and your personal drive to succeed within the company.
+This is where the over qualified are often dismissed as not being truly interested or challenged by the job.

 Do You Fit - is the all important Cultural Compatibility question.
-Are your values, beliefs, ideals, habits, likes and dislikes consistent with the corporate culture?
-Can you accept, embrace and espouse the corporate culture enthusiastically and wholeheartedly?
+Are your values, beliefs, ideals, likes and dislikes consistent with the corporate culture?
+Can you accept, embrace and exude the corporate culture enthusiastically and wholeheartedly?
+Will they like having you as part of their team?

-Do You Fit Is By Far The Most Important Question.
+Do You Fit Is By Far THE MOST Important Question.
 By the time you get to the interview, the Can You Do The Job and Will You Do The Job questions are usually already answered.
-Your performance can be stellar but if there's a cultural clash both you and your employer will be unhappy.
+Your performance can be stellar but if there's a cultural clash neither you nor your employer will be happy.

 Think about the Can You Do The Job?, Will You Do The Job? and Do You Fit? questions as you plan and prepare for interviews.